sandeshshrestha/zipSeries/README.md

 	  -C, --target-config T_CONFIG    read target config from file --target-save-file T_SAVE_FILE  restore from OS/400 savfile stored locally all --source-* options will ignored

+	options:
+	  -v, --verbose                   be more verbose/talkative during the operation
+	  --version                       output version information and exit
+	  --help                          show this help message and exit

 ## Install: